iamdamosuzuki/Kiwi106-TeensyMIDIControl/README.md

         * LED 27: Off + LED 28: Off = Gate
         * LED 27: On + LED 28: Off = ENV 1
         * LED 27: Off + LED 28: On = ENV 2

+### Known Bugs

+    - LFO 2 Delay rate is backwards.
+Rather than adjusting the code I just flipped the polarity of the pot physically by switching hte Ground and +5v pins.
+    - DCO Envelope Select knob is broken.
+It only lets you choose between ENV 1 Normal, and ENV 2 Inverted.
+Not sure why, I think it's a KIWI issue.